nxadm/SuperMAIN/README.md

 nice features that makes Raku a very fun language to work with.
 Command Line Interfaces (CLI) can be easily be created in a very intuitive way.

-This modules adds features to MAIN without changing the syntax (or semantics).
+This module adds features to MAIN without changing the syntax (or semantics).
 Everything works as before, just with some nice-to-haves for the users of the CLI.